Last Updated on

-This is the first time I had seitan and I must say I liked it.
+This is the first time I had Seitan In Red Wine Sauce and I must say I liked it.
 I’ve heard of it before and knew what it was but this is not something one could buy in the area where we live.
 I found it about 200 km away from home at Maria Laah.
 That is a wonderful monastery that we visited about a month ago.
 There is not only the monastery one can visit there, there are also some shops which sell mostly hand-made stuff made partially by the monks or people living in the area, really wonderful things that I personally cannot really afford, like an amazing cabinet costing about 16.000 euro or beautiful dishes and bowls costing around 100 euro and so on.

 What I could afford was food stuff found in a small village shop selling also mostly local products.
 The seitan or the udon noodle that I bought were for sure no local products, but they were indeed something I otherwise could only buy online.
 And I am glad I did bought them because both were great.

 Unfortunately I could not take pictures of the udon noodles with shrimps that I cooked because we ate them quite late in the evening and it was too dark (and we were too hungry) to take any pictures.
 But I did manage to photograph the seitan goulash.

 A bit more info about seitan: it is a vegan substitute for meat made out of wheat gluten, a good source of protein for vegetarians and vegans.
 It is made by washing the wheat with water until all the starch has been removed.
 What’s left is the gluten.
 It has a chewy texture which is somewhat similar to that of meat.
 I could never mistake it for meat but when I eat tofu or seitan or similar things I don’t care about mimicking the taste or texture of meat, I just want to eat tofu or seitan and enjoy their taste and texture just as they are.

 - 1 red bell pepper

 - 1 teaspoon rosemary